Ethnography: Cultural and social anthropology

 A typical ethnography attempts to be holistic and typically follows an outline to include a brief history of the culture in question, an analysis of the physical geography or terrain inhabited by the people under study, including climate, and often including what biological anthropologists call habitat.
-Folk notions of botany and zoology are presented as ethnobotany and ethnozoology alongside references from the formal sciences.
+Folk notions of botany and zoology are presented as ethnobotany and ethno-zoology alongside references from the formal sciences.
 Material culture, technology, and means of subsistence are usually treated next, as they are typically bound up in physical geography and include descriptions of infrastructure.
 Kinship and social structure (including age grading, peer groups, gender, voluntary associations, clans, moieties, and so forth, if they exist) are typically included.
 Languages spoken, dialects, and the history of language change are another group of standard topics.
 Practices of child rearing, acculturation, and emic views on personality and values usually follow after sections on social structure.
 Rites, rituals, and other evidence of religion have long been an interest and are sometimes central to ethnographies, especially when conducted in public where visiting anthropologists can see them.

 As ethnography developed, anthropologists grew more interested in less tangible aspects of culture, such as values, worldview and what Clifford Geertz termed the "ethos" of the culture.
 In his fieldwork, Geertz used elements of a phenomenological approach, tracing not just the doings of people, but the cultural elements themselves.
 For example, if within a group of people, winking was a communicative gesture, he sought to first determine what kinds of things a wink might mean (it might mean several things).
 Then, he sought to determine in what contexts winks were used, and whether, as one moved about a region, winks remained meaningful in the same way.
 In this way, cultural boundaries of communication could be explored, as opposed to using linguistic boundaries or notions about the residence.
 Geertz, while still following something of a traditional ethnographic outline, moved outside that outline to talk about "webs" instead of "outlines" of culture.

 Within cultural anthropology, there are several subgenres of ethnography.
 Beginning in the 1950s and early 1960s, anthropologists began writing "bio-confessional" ethnographies that intentionally exposed the nature of ethnographic research.
 Famous examples include Tristes Tropiques (1955) by Lévi-Strauss, The High Valley by Kenneth Read, and The Savage and the Innocent by David Maybury-Lewis, as well as the mildly fictionalized Return to Laughter by Elenore Smith Bowen (Laura Bohannan).